 Design Methodologies are lateral thinking practices focused on aligning the details of a product, service, or process with over-all intent.

 If design is so common, and practiced by so many people in our day to day, why has the design industry and the role of designer emerged?

 “Design,” the practice.

-Design became a practice with the advent of mass production and commercialization.
+Design became a practice unto its own with the advent of mass production and commercialization during the industrial revolution.

 - Standardization: As production became “mass” production, a manufactured object must appeal to thousands (or millions) of people.
 At the scale companies were able to produce, it became beneficial to invest resources early market validation to alleviate risk.

 - Competition: When transactions costs (communication, transportation, etc…) decreased, it became more important to differentiate products in the market.
 This led to a focus on product features and styling.

 - Product Complexity: As technology continued to improve, there started to become a larger gap between the knowledge of the consumer and the creator.
 Companies needed to shift to better understanding the mental models of their customers.

 A mental model is an explanation of someone’s thought process about how something works in the real world.
 It is a representation of the surrounding world… (that) helps shape behaviour and sets an approach to solving problems and doing tasks. – Wikipedia